Climate Action Toolkit

 - Watch the Ready Marin Webinar on repairing Pets for Disasters

-- Solar Chargers for Electronics: take your laptop and portable solar chargers with you during an evacuation.
+- Solar Chargers for Electronics: Take your laptop and portable solar chargers with you during an evacuation.

 Action 7-9.
 Get battery backup storage to supply electricity during power outages

-Review Fire Safe Marin's guide to Backup Power and Generators.
+- Review Fire Safe Marin's guide to Backup Power and Generators.

 PORTABLE BATTERIES